-5 Dead After Small Plane Crashes in Louisiana: Fire Official
+5 Dead After Small Plane Crashes in Louisiana

-(LAFAYETTE, La.) — A fire official says 5 people are dead after a small plane crash in southern Louisiana.
+(LAFAYETTE, La.) — Five people are dead after a small plane crashed near a post office in southern Louisiana on Saturday, authorities said.

 Lafayette Fire Chief Robert Benoit told KLFY-TV that the aircraft was an eight-passenger plane.
 He said there was one survivor in addition to the five fatalities.
 Three people on the ground were transported to the hospital.
 The report said a nearby Walmart store was evacuated as a precaution.